-I got the idea for this piece when looking at a list of Denys Fisher games on a board games website out of sheer curiosity – as I’d had a few of the below as a youngster and wondered what other tie-ins they had released – and thought it would be both fun to write and a reasonable excuse to shoehorn in a plug for Well At Least It’s Free.
+I got the idea for this piece when looking at a list of Denys Fisher games on a board games website out of sheer curiosity – as I’d had a few of the below as a youngster and wondered what other tie-ins they had released – and thought it would be both fun to write and a reasonable excuse to shoehorn in a plug for my anthology Well At Least It’s Free.
 I anticipated that it would generate a small amount of interest and shift a dozen or so copies for a minimal amount of work.
 I did not expect it to essentially go viral within minutes of being published, with the link being shared by thousands upon thousands of Twitter users including some Hollywood stars, all of whom were more excited by the bewildering variety of tie-in nonsense board games than I’d thought even the hardcore nostalgia obsessives that make up the bulk of my regular audience would be.
 And it kept happening, every couple of months or so, including one occasion when I ended up being invited onto the radio to talk about Denys Fisher (you can hear this – and a chat with Stephen O’Brien about The Morecambe And Wise Game – in a collection of highlights from Looks Unfamiliar here).

 I’m very fond of this piece, which puts me very much in mind of the seemingly unbreakable childhood habit of assuming that because something was a tie-in with something good then it in itself must be good, and had originally shortlisted it for Can’t Help Thinking About Me but just couldn’t find a way to make it fit.
 So I’m very pleased to be revisiting it here, and would just like to get in a quick plug for the Looks Unfamiliar board game, where you have to… get to the name of that Spanish film about the three girls that stole a speedboat.
 Or something.